Sri Samarth Ramdas’s first established Sri Maruti murti

 Gomaya Maruti

 Sri Samarth Ramdas’s first established Sri Maruti murti at this kshetra is about nine feet in height.
-The deity is in standing posture with his left hand on his chest and his right hand in ‘abaya mudra’.
+The deity is in a standing posture with his left hand on his chest and his right hand in ‘abaya mudra’.
 This is the only deity of Sri Maruti which is made of Gomay [cow dung] covered with sendur and nearly 380 years old which is worshiped by the principle head of the first disciples of the Sri Guru Ramdas.
-Today the deity established by Sri Samarth Ramdas at this ashram gives confidence to many of the Devotees and much needed ‘shanthi’ to the devotees.
+Today the deity established by Sri Samarth Ramdas at this ashram gives confidence to many of the Devotees and much-needed ‘shanthi’ to the devotees.

 Experience

-It should be an endower of the Devotees of the Sri Hanuman to visit this holy place and stay for the night in the ashram and get the blessings of the Sri Guru Ramdas and Sri Gomay Maruti.
+It should be an endower of the Devotees of Sri Hanuman to visit this holy place and stay for the night in the ashram and get the blessings of the Sri Guru Ramdas and Sri Gomay Maruti.

 Ed [May 2016]